Ultimate Japan Tour

 Special thanks to Hakino-En GC

-Tuesday Day 10 – Tour.
+Tuesday Day 10 – Golf.
 Daihakone Country Club

 Our hotel is located adjacent to Daihakone Country Club.
 Spread out on the majestic Sengokuhara plain against the background of the broad mountains of the outer rim of Hakone Crater, the Daihakone Country Club offers 18 holes landscaped with truly unique individuality.
 A notable feature of the course is the hole No.17 known as the ‘Lotus Flower’ being a difficult hole surrounded with tricky bunkers.
 The yardage is 7289 par is 73.